crazystorm720/room-occupancy-prediction-mqtt-meraki/README.md

 # Room Occupancy Prediction Using MQTT Sensor Data from Meraki

-This project aims to predict room occupancy using sensor data from Meraki devices.
-MQTT is used for real-time data ingestion, focusing on chassis fan speed and environmental sensors (temperature, humidity) to build a predictive model using gradient boosting techniques.
+This project aims to predict room occupancy by leveraging real-time sensor data from Meraki devices.
+Utilizing MQTT for data ingestion, the focus is on chassis fan speed and environmental sensors (temperature, humidity) to develop a predictive model using gradient boosting techniques.

 ## Project Overview

 The Room Occupancy Prediction project encompasses the following key components:

-1. **Data Collection**: Collect real-time sensor data from Meraki devices using MQTT and store it in a database for further analysis.
+1. **Data Collection**: Gather real-time sensor data from Meraki devices using MQTT, storing it in a database for subsequent analysis.
-2. **Data Preprocessing**: Clean and preprocess the collected data, handle missing values, remove outliers, and perform feature scaling.
+2. **Data Preprocessing**: Clean and preprocess the data, addressing missing values, removing outliers, and performing feature scaling to ensure data quality.
-3. **Feature Engineering**: Create new features based on the raw data to capture temporal dependencies, calculate rolling statistics, extract time-based features, and create interaction terms.
+3. **Feature Engineering**: Enhance raw data by creating new features that capture temporal dependencies, calculate rolling statistics, extract time-based features, and generate interaction terms.
-4. **Model Training**: Train machine learning models using the preprocessed data and evaluate their performance using appropriate metrics.
+4. **Model Training**: Develop machine learning models using gradient boosting techniques on the preprocessed data, evaluating their performance with appropriate metrics.
-5. **Model Inference**: Apply the trained models to make real-time predictions on new sensor data and perform batch inference on historical data.
+5. **Model Inference**: Deploy trained models for real-time predictions on new sensor data and conduct batch inference on historical data.
-6. **Monitoring and Logging**: Monitor the model's performance over time, log predictions for auditing and analysis, and detect anomalies or drift.
+6. **Monitoring and Logging**: Continuously monitor the model’s performance, log predictions for auditing and analysis, and detect any anomalies or drift.

 ## Getting Started

-To get started with the Room Occupancy Prediction project, follow these steps:
+To embark on the Room Occupancy Prediction project, follow these steps:

-1. **Prerequisites**: Ensure that you have Docker, Conda, Python, and Git installed on your system.
+1. **Prerequisites**: Ensure you have Docker, Conda, Python, and Git installed on your system.
-2. **Installation**: Clone the project repository and set up the project environment using Docker and Conda.
+2. **Installation**: Clone the project repository and set up the environment using Docker and Conda.
 Refer to the [Installation Guide](docs/installation.md) for detailed instructions.
-3. **Data Collection**: Set up the data collection pipeline to ingest real-time sensor data from Meraki devices using MQTT.
-Refer to the [Data Collection Guide](docs/data-collection.md) for more information.
+3. **Data Collection**: Establish the data collection pipeline to ingest real-time sensor data from Meraki devices via MQTT.
+Refer to the [Data Collection Guide](docs/data-collection.md) for comprehensive instructions.
-4. **Data Preprocessing**: Preprocess the collected data using the provided scripts and guidelines.
-Refer to the [Data Preprocessing Guide](docs/data-preprocessing.md) for details.
+4. **Data Preprocessing**: Preprocess the collected data using provided scripts and guidelines.
+Detailed steps can be found in the [Data Preprocessing Guide](docs/data-preprocessing.md).
-5. **Feature Engineering**: Generate new features from the preprocessed data using the feature engineering techniques outlined in the [Feature Engineering Guide](docs/feature-engineering.md).
+5. **Feature Engineering**: Create new features from the preprocessed data as outlined in the [Feature Engineering Guide](docs/feature-engineering.md).
-6. **Model Training**: Train machine learning models using the preprocessed data and evaluate their performance.
-Refer to the [Model Training Guide](docs/model-training.md) for instructions.
+6. **Model Training**: Train machine learning models using gradient boosting techniques and evaluate their performance as described in the [Model Training Guide](docs/model-training.md).
-7. **Model Inference**: Apply the trained models to make real-time predictions and perform batch inference.
-Refer to the [Model Inference Guide](docs/model-inference.md) for more information.
+7. **Model Inference**: Utilize trained models to make real-time predictions and perform batch inference.
+Refer to the [Model Inference Guide](docs/model-inference.md) for more details.
-8. **Monitoring and Logging**: Set up monitoring and logging mechanisms to track the model's performance and detect anomalies.
-Refer to the [Monitoring and Logging Guide](docs/monitoring-logging.md) for details.
+8. **Monitoring and Logging**: Implement monitoring and logging mechanisms to track model performance and detect anomalies.
+Instructions can be found in the [Monitoring and Logging Guide](docs/monitoring-logging.md).

 ## Technologies Used

-1. **MQTT**: Lightweight messaging protocol for real-time data collection from Meraki sensors.
+1. **MQTT**: A lightweight messaging protocol used for real-time data collection from Meraki sensors.
-2. **Meraki Sensors**: Environmental sensors providing real-time data streams.
+2. **Meraki Sensors**: Environmental sensors providing continuous data streams.
-3. **TimescaleDB**: Time-series database optimized for storing and querying time-stamped data.
+3. **TimescaleDB**: A time-series database optimized for storing and querying time-stamped data.
-4. **Python**: Programming language for data processing, analysis, and machine learning model development.
+4. **Python**: The primary programming language for data processing, analysis, and machine learning model development.
-5. **scikit-learn**: Python library for machine learning, used for building and training models.
+5. **scikit-learn**: A Python library used for building and training machine learning models, particularly focusing on gradient boosting techniques.
-6. **Docker**: Platform for containerizing applications to ensure consistent environments across deployments.
+6. **Docker**: A platform for containerizing applications, ensuring consistent environments across different deployments.

 ## Skills and Capabilities

-By working on this project, you will gain valuable skills in:
+Engaging with this project will help you develop and enhance skills in the following areas:

-1. **Internet of Things (IoT)**: Collecting and processing data from IoT devices using MQTT.
+1. **Internet of Things (IoT)**: Techniques for collecting and processing data from IoT devices using MQTT.
-2. **Data Analysis and Preprocessing**: Handling missing values, removing outliers, and performing feature engineering.
+2. **Data Analysis and Preprocessing**: Skills in handling missing values, removing outliers, and performing feature engineering.
-3. **Machine Learning**: Building and training models using Python and scikit-learn.
+3. **Machine Learning**: Proficiency in building and training models using gradient boosting techniques with Python and scikit-learn.
-4. **Real-time Data Processing**: Analyzing data in real-time using MQTT and TimescaleDB.
+4. **Real-time Data Processing**: Competence in analyzing data in real-time using MQTT and TimescaleDB.
-5. **Containerization and Deployment**: Containerizing applications with Docker for consistent deployments.
+5. **Containerization and Deployment**: Expertise in containerizing applications with Docker to ensure consistent deployments.

 ## Project Structure